SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron called on her, "Yes, Apple Bloom?"

-=="How do you buy something for a quarter of a bit if that's the smallest currency we got?"==
+"How do you buy something for a quarter of a bit if that's the smallest currency we got?"

 "Good question.
 Most ponies bring in more than a single pound, so those partial bits add up.
 Once we have a total we'll round to the nearest bit."